kenny59/ih8rtcgui/README.md

 ![img.png](img.png)

 ## Features
-1. Query workitems by modified/created date and further filter in table (can be slow if there are too many workitems)
+1. Query workitems by modified/created date (before, after, between) and further filter in table
 2. Full-text search in table, dropdowns on columns where it makes sense
 3. Modify state and owner of workitem (right click)
 4. Add comment with basic formatting (bold, link)